SBOM Compliance Series (Part 2): Understanding Framing Software Component Transparency (FSCT)

 Hey SBOM enthusiasts 👋, we all know by now — SBOMs aren’t optional anymore.
 They’ve become a standard part of the software supply chain, and there’s a lot you can do with them: augmenting, enriching, editing, validating… the list keeps growing.
 But here’s the thing — while adding and improving data in SBOMs gets most of the attention, sometimes the real power comes from removing what you don’t need.
 Maybe it’s for privacy, maybe for cleanup, maybe to keep your SBOM lean before sharing it. ...

 Hey SBOM community, Love to see you back here learning something new.
 If you’re working with SBOMs, you probably know that generating SBOM is just a first step.
 What you get after generating SBOM is just a raw SBOM ?
-And the raw SBOM is incomplete, inaccurate sometime and most importantly not even comply with NTIA minimum element according to this research whitepaper.
-And that’s exactly where your involvement comes to enrich the SBOM, augument the SBOM, etc to make a better quality SBOM with completeness, accuracy and enriched data.
-At the end the real power of SBOM lies within itself i.e data.
-Because at the end these SBOM will be feeded to SBOM platform which perform complete analysis of the SBOM.
-The more complete and correct the data is, the more it helps you understand and reduce risk in your software supply chain. ...
+And the raw SBOM is incomplete, inaccurate sometime and most importantly not even comply with NTIA minimum element according to this research whitepaper. ...

 What’s Missing in Your SBOM? sbomqs List Can Help You in Inspecting...